 GDPR resource hub for governors and trustees

-This is your go-to hub for support with helping your school to prepare for the General Data Protection Regulation (GDPR), which comes into force on 25 May 2018.
+This is your go-to hub for support with monitoring your school or trust's compliance with the General Data Protection Regulation (GDPR).

 Getting yourself and your board up to speed

 We summarise the GDPR in just one page, which you can download as a ready-made resource to share with colleagues.